jagansahu/Twitter-Scraper/README.md

-A Twitter Scraper which outputs a given number of tweets that YOU tell it to output
+A Twitter Scraper which outputs a given number of tweets that YOU input